 Step 1: Choose a Suitable Variety of Lime Tree

 A dwarf variety of lime tree is the best choice when growing lime trees in containers.
-Regardless, the tree will undoubtedly need repotting after about 3-4 years, or you can remove the tree from the pot, prune the roots (take 2-3 inches off) and 1/3 of the foliage, and then repot with fresh potting soil.
+Regardless, the tree will undoubtedly need repotting after about three to four years, or you can remove the tree from the pot, prune the roots (take 2-3 inches off) and one-third of the foliage, and then repot with fresh potting soil.
 The size of the tree is directly related to the size of the container.

 Some examples of lime varietals suitable for container grown lime trees include the following:

 - ‘Bearss’ lime, also known as Tahitian lime or Persian lime, which is a common variety that grows to 20 feet with seedless fruit